-Shares of Common Stock Counted Towards Ownership Expectation

-- Shares of Common Stock owned directly by the officer and shares of Common Stock held indirectly (e.g., by his or her spouse or a trust for the exclusive benefit of one or more such persons). - The in-the-money value of vested, but unexercised, stock options. - Restricted stock units that have vested or are no longer subject to forfeiture.
+Stock Ownership Expectation Shares of Common Stock Counted Towards Ownership Expectation Valuation of Shares of Common Stock • CEO: At least three times annual base salary.
+Shares of Common Stock owned directly by the officer and shares of Common • The average of the daily closing market prices during the fiscal year. • Other Executive Officers: At least two times annual base salary.
+Stock held indirectly (e.g., by his or her spouse or a trust for the exclusive benefit of one or more such persons). • VP-Level Personnel: At least one times annual base salary. • The in-the-money value (based on the closing market price of the Common Stock on the last day of the Company's fiscal year) of vested, but unexercised, stock options. • Restricted stock units that have vested or are no longer subject to forfeiture. • Performance share units on a pro rata per annum basis over the performance period at the target award level.